SONGS OF WAR:

-Soundcheque are launching an inspirational songwriting competition to coincide with the 100th anniversary of the end of WWI, while shining a spotlight on today’s ongoing conflicts.
+Soundcheque have organised a Nationwide competition to coincide with the 100th anniversary of the end of WWI, while shining a spotlight on today’s ongoing conflicts.

-The aim of the competition is to support War Child’s incredible work in helping vulnerable children affected by war; and to launch the careers of new and exciting musical talent.
-The winner of the competition joins the list of musicians such as Coldplay, Sam Smith and Florence + The Machine as a War Child artist performing and raising money for their crucial work.
+The aim of the competition was to support War Child’s incredible work in helping vulnerable children affected by war; and to launch the careers of new and exciting musical talent.
+The winner of the competition, Grey Areas, joins the list of musicians such as Coldplay, Sam Smith and Florence + The Machine as a War Child artist performing and raising money for their crucial work.

 The competition coincides with the release of ‘Under the Wire’ based on Paul Conroy’s book and ‘A Private War’, a hollywood biopic based on the true events Paul Conroy (portrayed by Jamie Dornan, Fifty Shades of Gray) and celebrated Sunday Times war correspondent, Marie Colvin (Rosamund Pike, Gone Girl).